Nonprofit-Open-Data-Collective/r-crash-course/overview.md

 R is a 30-year-old statistical language created by New Zealand statisticians Robert Gentleman and Ross Ihaka as a free alternative to proprietary software for their students at the University of Auckland.
 In fact, its rich lineage can be directly traced to inventor and scientist Alexander Graham Bell.

-Watch the video below for a brief introduction to R as it's used today.

 <br>

 <iframe src="https://player.vimeo.com/video/180644880" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>